julucinho/upador-arquivos/README.md

 - Architectural drawings
 - AWS Services
-    - iac
+    - IaC
-    - environment variables
+    - Environment variables
-    - script for provisioning
+    - Script for provisioning
 - Application Code

 This way we have the following diagram: